SteelCompendium/data-md-dse/Bestiary/Monsters/Devils/Statblocks/Devil Adjudicator.md

 reason: 2
 intuition: 1
 presence: 3
-traits:
-  - name: Vexatious Litigation
-    effects:
-      - effect: Any creature within 10 squares of the adjudicator who has P < 3 takes a −2 penalty to saving throws.
-  - name: True Name
-    effects:
-      - effect: If a creature within 10 squares speaks the adjudicator's true name, the adjudicator loses their damage immunities, any nondamaging effects of their signature ability, and their Devilish Charm ability until the end of the encounter.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Infernal Injunction
+    name: Infernal Injunction
     icon: 🏹
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Magic
       - Ranged
       - Strike
-    type: Main action
+    usage: Main action
     distance: Ranged 10
     target: Two creatures or objects
     effects:
       - roll: Power Roll + 3
-        t1: 10 fire damage; I < 1 frightened (save ends)
+        tier1: 10 fire damage; I < 1 frightened (save ends)
-        t2: 15 fire damage; I < 1 frightened (save ends)
+        tier2: 15 fire damage; I < 1 frightened (save ends)
-        t3: 18 fire damage; I < 1 frightened (save ends)
+        tier3: 18 fire damage; I < 1 frightened (save ends)
+      - name: Effect
-      - effect: The adjudicator can slide a target frightened by this ability up to 2 squares.
+        effect: The adjudicator can slide a target frightened by this ability up to 2 squares.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Adjudicator's Interdiction
+    name: Adjudicator's Interdiction
     icon: 🏹
     keywords:
       - Magic
       - Ranged
-    type: Main action
+    usage: Main action
     distance: Ranged 10
     target: One creature
     effects:
       - name: Effect
         effect: The target makes a Presence test
-        t1: The target is slowed, takes a bane on power rolls, and can't regain Stamina (save ends).
+        tier1: The target is slowed, takes a bane on power rolls, and can't regain Stamina (save ends).
-        t2: The target is slowed and takes a bane on power rolls (save ends).
+        tier2: The target is slowed and takes a bane on power rolls (save ends).
-        t3: Slowed (save ends)
+        tier3: Slowed (save ends)
+  - type: feature
+    feature_type: ability
-  - name: Quid Pro Quo
+    name: Quid Pro Quo
     icon: 🏹
     keywords:
       - Magic
       - Ranged
-    type: Maneuver
+    usage: Maneuver
     distance: Ranged 10
     target: One ally or frightened creature
     effects:
+      - name: Effect
-      - effect: The adjudicator and the target teleport to switch places.
+        effect: The adjudicator and the target teleport to switch places.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Devilish Charm
+    name: Devilish Charm
     icon: ❗️
     cost: 2 Malice
     keywords:
       - Magic
       - Ranged
-    type: Triggered action
+    usage: Triggered action
     distance: Ranged 5
     target: The triggering creature
     trigger: A creature targets the adjudicator with a strike.
     effects:
       - name: Effect
         effect: The target makes a Presence test
-        t1: The adjudicator chooses a new target for the strike.
+        tier1: The adjudicator chooses a new target for the strike.
-        t2: The adjudicator halves the triggering damage.
+        tier2: The adjudicator halves the triggering damage.
-        t3: The target takes a bane on the strike.
+        tier3: The target takes a bane on the strike.
+  - type: feature
+    feature_type: trait
+    name: Vexatious Litigation
+    icon: ⭐️
+    effects:
+      - effect: Any creature within 10 squares of the adjudicator who has P < 3 takes a −2 penalty to saving throws.
+  - type: feature
+    feature_type: trait
+    name: True Name
+    icon: ⭐️
+    effects:
+      - effect: If a creature within 10 squares speaks the adjudicator's true name, the adjudicator loses their damage immunities, any nondamaging effects of their signature ability, and their Devilish Charm ability until the end of the encounter.
 ~~~